RyStreet/time-mgmt/README.md

 # Time Management App
 -------------------------------------------
 This simple app allows you to create a daily itinerary.
 The app automatically displays the current day and will display the current hour using dayjs.
-Users can enter there own text into the planner and the app will save them in local storage.
+Users can enter their own text into the planner and the app will save them in local storage.

 https://rystreet.github.io/time-mgmt/